Frequently Asked Questions

 Can you write names on the marbles, or initials?

 I have a titanium pen and can write on the glass.
-It's a dollar a letter, and you purchase it in the Add-ons/Upgrades section
+It's one dollar a letter, and you purchase it in the Add-ons drop-down menu

 Can I choose custom colors?